NBDsoftware/nbdsuite_issues/README.md

 # NBDSuite web app issue tracker

-Welcome to the issue tracker repository for NBDSuite Web App.
+Welcome to the issue tracker repository for [NBDSuite Web App](https://app.nostrumbiodiscovery.com).

 Please use this issue tracker to report any bugs, request new features, or ask for support.

 ## How to use the issue tracker

-To create a new issue, simply click on the "Issues" tab in the top navigation bar, then click the green "New issue" button.
-Please provide a clear and detailed description of the issue you're experiencing, including any relevant information such as error messages, steps to reproduce the issue, and expected behavior.
+To participate in the ["NBDSuite GUI support" Q&A discussion](https://github.com/NBDsoftware/nbdsuite_issues/discussions), simply click on the "Discussions" tab in the top navigation bar, then click the green "New discussion" button.
+Please provide a clear and detailed description of your question or topic, including any relevant information such as screenshots or examples.

-You can also browse existing issues and contribute to the discussion by adding your own comments.
-To do this, click on an issue to open it, then scroll down to the comment box.
+You can also browse existing discussions and contribute to the conversation by adding your own comments.
+To do this, click on a discussion to open it, then scroll down to the comment box.

+Please note that the Discussions forum is the preferred method of communication for general questions and discussions related to the NBDSuite GUI.
+While the [Issues tracker](https://github.com/NBDsoftware/nbdsuite_issues/issues) is still available for reporting bugs or feature requests, the Discussions forum is a better place for more open-ended discussions and community support.

+Thank you for being a part of the NBDSuite community!
+We look forward to hearing your questions and insights.

 ## FAQs